maxim2266/pump/README.md

 * `Chain` function to compose multiple pumps into one.

-Just as a little disclaimer, the framework is focussed on utility functions for the iterators of the above signature, it does not help with development of such iterators.
+Just as a little disclaimer, the framework is focussed on utility functions for the iterators of the above signature, but the user is still responsible for developing such iterators.

-To give an idea of how a pump can be created, here is a constructor for a pump iterating over the given slice:
+To give an idea of how a pump can be created, here is a constructor of a pump iterating over the given slice:
 ```Go
 func SlicePump[T any](s []T) *pump.Handle[T] {